 Scott Winer has nearly 15 years of experience as a producer, director, editor and camera operator for television sports, news and entertainment.

-He began directing live productions in 2000, including Big East men's basketball, Big 12 volleyball, NYSPHSAA Football Championships and a variety of music performances, newscasts and sports studio shows.
+In 2000, he began directing live productions, including Big East men's basketball, Big 12 volleyball, NYSPHSAA Football Championships and a variety of music performances, newscasts and sports studio shows.

 Winer joined the Carrier Dome's in-house production crew, DomeTV, in 2003 as a director, associate director, replay and camera operator.
 From 2003 to 2004, he worked on Syracuse football and men's basketball, New York high school football and soccer.
 In 2008, he directed the live feed for The Dole Institute of Politics presents Neutral Ground, a courtroom-style discussion hosted by Bill Kurtis that premiered on PBS affiliate KTWU-TV.